wjudho/wjudho/Machine Learning Roadmap.md

 **Key Points:**
 - `Machine learning` and `predictive modeling` are a computer science perspective on modeling data with a focus on algorithmic methods and model skill. `Statistics` and `statistical learning` are a mathematical perspective on modeling data with a focus on data models and on goodness of fit. - **[[MachineLearningMastery](https://machinelearningmastery.com/relationship-between-applied-statistics-and-machine-learning/)]**
-- Statistics is subfield of mathematics - **[[MachineLearningMastery](https://machinelearningmastery.com/what-is-statistics/)]**
--Statistics allow researchers to collect information, or data, from a large number of people and then summarize their typical experience. […] Statistics are also used to reach conclusions about general differences between groups. […] Statistics can also be used to see if scores on two variables are related and to make predictions. - **[[StatisticsInPlainEnglish, pages ix-x, 2010](https://amzn.to/2Gv0A2V)]**

 - Descriptive statistics are typically used as a preliminary step before more formal inferences are drawn. - **[[Wikipedia](https://en.wikipedia.org/wiki/Statistical_inference)]**
 - In its application across business problems, machine learning is also referred to as predictive analytics. - **[[Wikipedia](https://en.wikipedia.org/wiki/Machine_learning)]**
 - Predictive analytics and machine learning go hand-in-hand, as predictive models typically include a machine learning algorithm. - **[[SAS](https://www.sas.com/en_gb/insights/articles/analytics/a-guide-to-predictive-analytics-and-machine-learning.html)]**